alanng10/Alga/Docue/a.md

 Alginia word spell is Any land glob share integra never kind inter any.

-Alginia civil done is Alginia spell.
+Alginia civil done is Alginia word spell.

 Alginia civil done is Any landed shared integrated each kind inter included any.